Numero7-Mojeangering/System-Diagram/readme.md

     Positions direct subsystems evenly around a circle (centered at the parent system’s center) with a specified radius.
 This method also recursively applies a smaller circle layout to any child subsystems.

   - **`get_bounding_box()`:**
     Recursively calculates the overall bounding box of a system and its descendants.
-This is used to dynamically adjust the canvas size so all content is visible.
+This is used to adjust the canvas size so all content is visible.

   - **`shift(dx, dy)`:**
     Shifts the system (and all its child systems) by a given offset.
 This is used after computing the bounding box to ensure a margin around the displayed content.